Whiz: A Fast and Flexible Data Analytics System: Data Visibility

-The key enabler of this interaction is a {\em ready trigger} that enables the per-stage DS-SM to decide when (a collection of) \granules{} can be deemed ready for corresponding computation.
-The trigger logic is based on statistics collected by the data modules.
-An \name{} program can provide {\em custom ready triggers} for each of its stages, which the \name{} client transfers to the DS-SMs. \name{} implements a {\em default ready trigger} which is otherwise applied.
+\textbf{Triggers:} The interaction between ES and DS via events is enabled by triggers whose logic is based on statistics collected by the data modules.
+A \name{} program can provide {\em custom ready triggers} for each job stage, which the \name{} client transfers to the DS-JM. \name{} also implements a {\em default ready trigger} which is otherwise applied.

-\textbf{Default ready trigger:} Here, the DS-SM deems \granules{} ready when the computation generating them is done; this is akin to a barrier in existing batch analytics and bulk synchronous execution in graph analytics.
-For a streaming job, the DS-SM deems a \granule{} ready when it has $\ge X$ records ($X$ is a system parameter that a user can configure) from producer tasks, and sends a $data\_ready$ event to ES.
+{\em Default ready trigger:} Here, the DS-JM deems \granules{} ready when the computation generating them is done; this is akin to a barrier in batch systems today and bulk synchronous execution in graph analytics.
+For a streaming job, the DS-JM deems a \granule{} ready when it has $\ge X$ records ($X$ is a system parameter that a user can configure) from producer tasks, and sends a $data\_ready$ event to ES.
 On receiving this, ES executes a consumer stage task on this \granule{}.
 This is akin to micro-batching in existing streaming systems~\cite{spark-streaming}, with the crucial difference that the micro-batch is not wall clock time-based, but is based on the more natural intermediate data count.

-\textbf{Custom ready trigger:} If available, the DS-SM deems \granules{} as ready using custom triggers.
+{\em Custom ready trigger:} If available, the DS-JM deems \granules{} as ready using custom triggers.
 Programmers define these triggers based on knowledge about the semantics of the computation performed, and the type of data properties sought.